about talia.

 • Violence Threat Assessment

-Gender-Based Violence Practice Skills Certificate
+Gender-Based Violence Practice Skills Certificate (Approx. 72 hours)

-Faculty: Dr. Katreena Scott, PhD, C.Psych, Sarah Webb, MSW/RSW, Dr. Angelique Jenney, MSW, RSW, PhD, Charmaine Lane, PhD, MSc, RP, BA, Margaret MacPherson, Tim Kelly, BA, MSW/RSW, Vivien Green
+Faculty: Dr. Katreena Scott, PhD, C.Psych; Sarah Webb, MSW/RSW; Dr. Angelique Jenney, MSW, RSW, PhD; Charmaine Lane, PhD, MSc, RP, BA; Margaret MacPherson; Tim Kelly, BA, MSW/RSW; Vivien Green

 • Intimate Partner Violence Foundations